-Decortication or corpectomy simply means the intentional cutting or injury of cortical bone.
-While the bony jaws are composed of both cortical and medullary bone in various combinations depending on site and patient demographics, the periodontal surgery of interest in contemporary selective alveolar decortication involves only surgical injury of alveolar cortical bone for accelerated orthodontic tooth movement.
+Corticotomy simply means surgery of cortical bone.
+While the bony jaws are composed of both cortical and medullary bone in various combinations depending on site and patient demographics, the periodontal surgery of interest in contemporary selective alveolar decortication involves surgical trimming of alveolar cortical bone.

 Benefits of Wilckodontics: